teddykladdkak/raid-message/README.md

 * 31/8 ~~Loading icon when image is processed and analyzed.~~
 * 31/8 ~~Add ex-raid icon.~~
 * 31/8 ~~Link to google maps if location exist.~~
+* 31/8 ~~Better handling of broken contact with the server (Create a class that shows to the user that the button is disabled).~~
+* 31/8 ~~Users who choose anonymous are now assigned a Pokémon name.~~